Panagiotis Tachtsidis: CFR Cluj

-Clube do Remo
+Remo

-On 3 September 2025, Tachtsidis joined Campeonato Brasileiro Série B side Clube do Remo.
+On 3 September 2025, Tachtsidis joined Campeonato Brasileiro Série B side Remo.

 International career

-Tachtsidis' exceptional season with both Catania and Torino was his passport not only to be called from Greek national manager Fernando Santos to the 30-man provisional World Cup squad, but also to the final 23-man squad for 2014 FIFA World Cup.
+Tachtsidis made 25 appearances for Greece.
+He made his international debut in a 1-0 away victory over the Republic of Ireland on 14 November 2012.

+In May 2014 Tachtsidis was called up to the Greek 30-man provisional squad for the 2014 FIFA World Cup by national manager Fernando Santos.
+On the 02 June 2014 Tachtsidis was named in 23-man squad for the World Cup in Brazil.
+Tachtsidis was an unused substitute in all four of Greece's games at the tournament.

 On 30 March 2015, Tachtsidis and Vangelis Moras as well Giannis Fetfatzidis were in a car crash.
 The three Greek internationals were travelling by taxi to Budapest Airport in Hungary, following a Euro 2016 qualifier.
 One person was killed in the collision, but the Greek Federation released a statement confirming that the three players were not seriously injured.
 Three other people were seriously injured in the crash.
 On 11 October 2015, he scored his first goal with Greece in a 4–3 home win against Hungary when he lashed in a powerful shot.